JaDogg/sbx/README.md

 * Use your own folder structure.
 (Study at any level in your structure, recursive or not is up to you)
 * Built in editor which shows front and back of the flashcards.
 * Push your files to github and you can read them.

+## Copyright

+This software is Copyright (c) 2020 Bhathiya Perera.

+See the LICENSE file for more information.